ChinmayHegde24/demo-repo/README.md

   # valid values for db-type: mysql/postgres/oracle , postgres is the default
   # additional-services: multiple services can be specified separated by space

-  # e.g for running tests within test_kms and test_hdfs use below command:
+  # e.g for running tests within kms and hdfs use below command:

   ./run-tests.sh postgres hadoop